Open Educational Resources

 3. participate in pre and post surveys of students and faculty regarding OER use

-4. complete an Open Education Resources (OER) Course Development Incentive form to receive an incentive.
+4. complete an Open Education Resources (OER) Course Development Incentive form.